 Average interest rate on new mortgages

 4.52 %

-Last month's value
+Last month's figure

-The average realised interest rate on new mortgages rose to 4.52% in April from 4.43% in March.
-However, its April level is still 0.13 percentage points lower than the 4.65% rate a year ago, which reduces monthly mortgage payments by CZK 400, or about 0.4% of the applicant's net income.
-By comparison, the average mortgage rate in 2025 was 4.58%, compared to 5.07% in 2024.
-Hypomonitor's history since 2020 shows its lowest point at 1.95% in January 2021 and its highest point at 5.98% in December 2022.
+The average interest rate on new mortgages rose further in May to 4.67% from 4.52% in April.
+The May rate is thus 0.07 percentage points higher than the 4.6% rate a year ago, which reduces monthly mortgage payments by CZK 200, or approximately 0.2% of the applicant’s net income.
+For comparison, the average mortgage rate in 2025 reached 4.58%, compared to 5.07% in 2024.
+Hypomonitor’s history since 2020 shows its lowest recorded value at 1.95% in January 2021 and its highest level at 5.98% in December 2022.

+Average interest rate on new mortgages